-Boiler Awakening is a student-led, Catholic awakening retreat welcoming of college students seeking to strengthen their relationship with Christ.
-We strive to contribute our gifts and talents and to empower student leaders in order to assist participants in perpetually owning their faith and enflaming a life-long passion for involvement in the faith community.
+Boiler Awakening is a student-led, Catholic awakening retreat welcoming of all undergraduate and graduate students seeking to strengthen their relationship with Christ.
+Our student leaders strive to contribute their gifts and talents to empower participants in perpetually owning their faith and creating a life-long passion for involvement in the faith community.
 The weekend includes a variety of talks, activities and reflection designed to allow each retreatant to be “awakened” to the Holy Spirit within them.
 The retreat concludes on Sunday with the “source and summit” of our Catholic faith, the celebration of the Mass.
 BA is a truly heartwarming weekend that leaves us with a strong, but loving reminder of God’s presence in our lives.

 For More Information

 Major: Biological Engineering and Pharmaceutical Sciences

 Favorite Bible Verse: Psalm 37:4 “Find your delight in the Lord, and he will give you your heart’s desire.”